softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 ```

 Users can configure additional options.
 The following example configures target VLANs, subnets, and a RAID controller. `storage_groups`
 configures RAIDs and disk partitioning.
-Refer to the [link](https://sldn.softlayer.com/blog/hansKristian/Ordering-RAID-through-API) to configure `storage_groups`.

-## Example of a custom bare metal server with additional options
+### Example of a custom bare metal server with additional options
 ```hcl
 resource "softlayer_bare_metal" "custom_bm1" {